sendgrid/sendgrid-python/README.md

 ### Using Headers ###

-Headers can be used to add existing sendgrid functionality (such as for categories or filters), or custom headers can be added as necessary.
+Custom headers can be added as necessary.

 ```python
 message = sendgrid.Message("from@mydomain.com", "subject", "plain body", "<b>Html here</b>")